Chinese Medical Patterns of Type 2 Diabetes

 It is known that our nervous system has two functional modes; the Sympathetic and Para-sympathetic.
 We are supposed to live in the parasympathetic mode that promotes a "rest and digest" response and a calming of the nerves to preserve adrenal health.
 Unfortunately, many of us are caught up in an unhealthy loop of emotional responses to life's every day stresses putting us in the Sympathetic mode that promotes a "fight or flight" response inhibiting digestion, increasing the heart rate, constricting blood vessels, inhibiting reproduction responses, and causing our body to consume tissue for quick energy; this creates Yin Deficiency.

+Stress increases your glucose needs and regulation, so meditation is another important preventative practice for wellness and pre-diabetic candidates.
 A regular practice of meditation and Qi Gong breathing exercises performed daily for 15 to 20 minutes will normalize the stress response and allow us to respond to life challenges with grace and flexibility.
 There are also herbs called adaptogens that nourish our nervous system and allow us to adapt to change and unexpected disruptions to everyday life; Consider our Enlightened Emperor formula.

 Chinese Medicine and Diabetes

 Natural treatments can provide substantial results in addressing diabetes, but it is helpful to have realistic expectations in treating diabetes with acupuncture and herbs.
 In order to manage this condition naturally, it is essential for people with diabetes to make healthy lifestyle choices in diet, exercise, and other health habits.
-Another important factor when treating diabetes is creating a support team of health care professionals.
-This support team may include your primary doctor, an eye doctor, nurses, a dietitian, and a licensed acupuncturist.

 Acupuncture and herbal medicine have been used to treat diabetes for over 2000 years.
 A patient with 'Xiao Ke' or 'wasting and thirsting disease' (the Traditional Chinese Medical term for diabetes) is discussed in detail in the Nei Jing, a classic Chinese Medical book written about 2,500 years ago.
 The patient is described as having symptoms of excessive hunger and thirst, frequent urination and rapid weight loss; all symptoms of diabetes.